Laura J. Alber: Career

-Personal
+Personal life

-Laura is married with three children.
+Alber is married with three children.
 She was a member of the advisory board of the Richardson Bay Audubon Center.

-She is on the board of overseers for the College of Arts & Science at The University of Pennsylvania.
+Alber is on the board of overseers for the University of Pennsylvania College of Arts & Sciences.
 She and her husband also created the Alber-Klingelhofer Endowed Scholarship at Penn.
-In 2014, Alber was the graduation speaker at the College of Arts and Sciences at the University of Pennsylvania, where she encouraged "present mindedness" which she defined as focusing on doing what you love, rather than only planning for it.
+In 2014, Alber was the graduation speaker at the College of Arts and Sciences at the University of Pennsylvania, where she encouraged "present mindedness", which she defined as focusing on doing what you love, rather than only planning for it.

-She became a member of the board of directors of Fitbit in 2016.
+Alber became a member of the board of directors of Fitbit in 2016.
+She is also a member of The Business Council.